tsunghotang/JavaScript30/01 - JavaScript Drum Kit/README.md

-The `data-key` attribute is used to link a soundfile to a specific key.
+The `data-key` attribute is used to link a sound file to a specific key.
 Each key on the keyboard has a specific `key code`  which we can retrieve from the `event` object.
 This allows us to trigger a certain sound when a specific key is hit.

 1. Select all elements with the class of `key`.
 2. Hook all elements with the class of `key` to an `eventListener` that listens for the `keydown` event.
-3. Define the callback function that tirggers when the event happens
+3. Define the callback function for the `keydown` event listener
    1. Play sound
-      * Retrieve the keycode of the key that triggered the event
+      * Retrieve the key-code of the key that triggered the event
-        * Select the audio element with the same data-key as the keycode
+        * Select the audio element with the same data-key as the key-code
           * IF there is no audio element with the matching code do nothing
-          * IF there is a matching audio file then play the aduio
+          * IF there is a matching audio file then play the audio
    2. Add animation
-      * Retrieve the keycode of the key that triggered the event
+      * Retrieve the key-code of the key that triggered the event
-        * Select the element with the `data-key` matching the keycode that triggered the event
+        * Select the element with the `data-key` matching the key-code that triggered the event
         * add/toggle the class `playing` on the element
    3. Remove animation
       * Define an event listener that looks for the `transitionend` event